A Complete Guide to Visiting the City of Nha Trang

 Nha Trang Seafoods

-While this isn’t technically a dish, selecting a variety of fresh seafood to be cooked by a street vendor or in a restaurant is a delicious way to dive into Nha Trang cuisine.
-It’s a common practice for locals and tourists alike, and you’ll spend some time considering which fish, mollusks, and crustaceans you want to try before spooning in the delicious finished product.
+While this isn’t technically a single dish, selecting a variety of fresh seafood to be cooked by a street vendor or in a restaurant is a delicious way to dive into Nha Trang cuisine.
+It’s a common practice for locals and tourists alike, and you’ll spend some time considering which fish, mollusks, and crustaceans you want to try before enjoying the delicious, finished product.
 Excited for the experience?
 Head to restaurants along Thap Ba Road and Pham Von Dong, north of the Tran Phu bridge.
-Though these restaurants are about a ten-minute drive from Nha Trang center, they are supplied with fresh catches from fishing boats all day long, which means you’ll get the absolute freshest variety of seafood available.
+These restaurants are about a ten-minute drive from Nha Trang center and are supplied with fresh catches from fishing boats all day long, which means you’ll get the absolute freshest variety of seafood available.

-Rice flour pancakes loaded with egg, meat, and seafood, and accompanied by pork meatballs and shredded green mango is the ultimate in comfort food for Nha Trang residents.
-This street food is popular and available all around Nha Trang, but you can also try it at 51 To Hien Thanh, which is open from 2pm to 9:30pm.
-Eat the dish by mixing everything into the sauce in order to let the flavors blend.
-Sprinkle with green onions and dig in!
+Rice flour pancakes loaded with egg, meat, and seafood and accompanied by pork meatballs and shredded green mango is the ultimate in comfort food for Nha Trang residents.
+This street food is popular and available all around Nha Trang, but you can also try it at 51 To Hien Thanh, which is open from 2 p.m. to 9:30 p.m.
+Mix everything into the sauce to let the flavors blend, sprinkle it with green onions and then dig in!

-Generally eaten as part of a celebration feast—or perfect for a group of friends—nem nuong is grilled pork, deep fried rice paper, and a selection of vegetables rolled into a wrap and dipped into a sweet-spicy fish sauce, a Nha Trang specialty.
+Equally perfect as part of a celebration feast or shared with a group of friends—nem nuong is made from grilled pork, deep fried rice paper, and a selection of vegetables rolled into a wrap and dipped into a sweet-spicy fish sauce.
 The ingredients will arrive at your table on separate platters, and your job is to select your fillings and make your wrap according to your tastes.
-It’s finger food and fun at the same time.

 Nha Trang is the perfect destination for those seeking sun, beaches, natural beauty, and a relaxed beach city atmosphere.
 Popular with Vietnamese vacationers and tourists from all over Asia, Nha Trang is also a favorite watering hole for Russians, with a large contingent visiting and living here year-round.